The Brain - Spaghetti and Onions

 We can mitigate impacts by protecting the head with a suitable headguard, one which must be effective at body temperature (after all, it will be worn on the head!) and one which diffuses impacts (energy) and, importantly, one which is able to provide this protection over multiple hits.

-Repeated impacts to the head can, over time, cause a condition called CTE (Chronic traumatic encephalopathy) which is a progressive brain disease, a type of dementia.
+Repeated impacts to the head can, over time, cause a condition called CTE (Chronic traumatic encephalopathy) which is a progressive brain disease, a type of dementia, and other neurological degenerative diseases.

 Reducing the severity and number of impacts to the head will reduce the potential of this condition.